 Taking advantage of an immediate opportunity to expand your business

 Refinancing other short-term debts at a more favorable term

 But if you find yourself regularly scrambling to get a short-term loan to cover ongoing business expenses, it's probably time to reevaluate your business plan.
 Because the interest rates are higher, and payments are due more frequently, these loans can be risky for a business without a guaranteed source of revenue.
 Missed payments can lead to skyrocketing fees and interest.
 In short, these loans are too expensive to rely on for regular working capital throughout the year.

 How Short-Term Business Loans Work

 Short-term business loans differ from traditional loans in a few important ways, including a faster approval time, a shorter repayment period, more frequent payments, and higher interest rates.

 Quick Approval Time

 Depending on your lender, approval time can range from as little as 24 hours with some online lenders, to a few weeks with traditional financial institutions.
 They will generally ask you to provide information about your business and revenues, your credit record, and the purpose of your funding.
 This will help to determine the best type of loan for you, as well as your interest rate and fees.
 Short-term loans often don't require collateral, whereas intermediate or long-term loans often do.

 Shorter Repayment Terms

-Short-term loans are usually repaid within a year, according to the SBA, but some lenders offer them for up to 36 months.
-They are also usually repaid on daily basis (instead of a typical monthly repayment plan for a traditional loan).
+Short-term loans are usually repaid within a year, according to the SBA, but some lenders offer them for up to 36 or 48 months.
+They are also usually repaid on a daily basis (instead of a typical monthly repayment plan for a traditional loan).
 It is important to consider your revenue stream and whether you will be able to handle the daily repayment schedule.